How to use a hydrometer

 | 40°C (104°F) | +0.004 |

 For most mead situations, if your sample is within 5°C of 20°C the correction is small enough to ignore.
-For accurate readings, take your sample at or near room temperature — draw the sample and let it sit for a few minutes before reading.
+For accurate readings, take a sample at or near room temperature by drawing the sample and letting it sit for a few minutes before reading.

 Original gravity (OG)

-OG is the gravity reading taken before fermentation begins — after all your honey and water (and any fruit) have been combined, but before pitching yeast.
-It tells you how much fermentable sugar is in your must, which determines predicted ABV and YAN requirement.
+OG is the gravity reading taken before fermentation begins after all the honey and water (and any fruit or other primary additions) have been combined, but before pitching yeast.
+This tells you how much fermentable sugar is in your must, which along with your yeast selection can be used to determine predicted ABV and YAN requirement.

 | Mead style | Typical OG range |